Technosoft2000/docker-sabnzbd/README.md

 If you want to know more you can head over to the SABnzbd website: http://sabnzbd.org.

+## Updates ##

+**2016-01-04 - v1.1.0**

+ * Upgrade from Alpine v3.4 to Alpine v3.5
+  + important is the switch from OpenSSL to LibreSSL
+  + glib 2.50.2
+  + better python3 support
+ * added LABEL information at the *Dockerfile* which can be seen with ```docker inspect sabnzbd```
+  + image.version ... the current version number of the docker image e.g 1.1
+  + image.description ... a short description of the docker image
+  + image.date ... the creation/update date of the docker image e.g. 2017-01-04
+  + url.docker ... the docker registry URL from where the docker image is distributed
+  + url.github ... the github project URL of the docker image
+  + url.support ... the support forum URL where you can reach me
+ * Enhanced the logging information at container startup
+  + on installation: git clone command is shown now with detailed information
+  + on update: git branch information and hash is shown before and after git pull
+ * Added additional unpacker
+  + unzip
+  + tar
+ * Added nzbToMedia from https://github.com/clinton-hall/nzbToMedia at ```/sabnzbd/config/scripts```
+  + includes ffmpeg & ffprobe support
+  + for configuration information look at https://github.com/clinton-hall/nzbToMedia/wiki/autoProcessMedia.cfg
+  + if you use for example ```-v /volume1/docker/apps/sabnzbd/config:/sabnzbd/config``` change into directory
+    ```/volume1/docker/apps/sabnzbd/config/scripts``` to edit and configure autoProcessMedia.cfg
+ * changed sabnzbd scripts volume from ```/sabnzbd/autoProcessScripts``` to ```/sabnzbd/config/scripts```

+**2016-12-09 - v1.0.0**

+ * Fixed User & Group Name -> changed from 'sickrage' to 'sabnzbd'

 ## Usage ##

 __Create the container:__